 What are some of the obstacles you foresee for future generations of women and is there anything we can do about them?

 As we enter a tech-driven era, one potential obstacle for women would be being excluded from this very male-dominated industry.
 In order to prevent that, we should start with education.
 Some ways to achieve that would be to encourage girls and spike their interest in technology at an early age, and to build tech courses tailored to girls.

 For those who are already in the workforce, upskilling to keep up with the latest technology development is critical.
 The advantage for women here is that we aren’t generally expected to be experts in the field, which entitles us to ask more questions.

 What do you think of women leading the way in Technology and Digital Transformation?

 I think women can easily head up Technology or Digital Transformation in any business, it’s no different than leading a traditional business.
 The head of the organisation generally doesn’t need to be an expert in the field but a strong leader who inspires and drives the team towards a set of common goals.
 Women are natural people managers and would do a good job cultivating strong teamwork in an organisation.

 When it comes to tech and digital transformation, a lot of focus is put on enhancing customer experience.
 Women have the slight advantage that they are generally more sensitive to how the process and product make them “feel”, an instinct that can help shape world-class customer experience.

 What would you say is the most difficult part of implementing a diversity program?

 While it is generally accepted that diversity and women equality is good for a company, not everyone in the company will be on board at the same level.
 Like instilling any change programs, the key to instilling a coherent diversity program is patience and empathy.
-Personalising the employee experience while being consistent and fair to all will encourage more adoption, also remember to have a mindset to try new things and be prepared to learn from failures.Posted over 1 year ago
+Personalising the employee experience while being consistent and fair to all will encourage more adoption, also remember to have a mindset to try new things and be prepared to learn from failures.Posted almost 4 years ago